 - Arch support insoles are often the best for treating plantar fasciitis.
-The main function of these insoles is to provide rigid support to the arch of the foot taking strain off the plantar fascia and stopping movement of the foot such as over pronation and supination which may be damaging.
+The main function of these insoles is to provide rigid support to the arch of the foot taking the strain off the plantar fascia and preventing a particular movement of the foot such as overpronation and supination which may be damaging.
 You can buy them from your local running store that will cost around £10-30 or get a pair of expensive custom insoles made for your feet.
-Off the shelf insoles should suffice as there is little evidence that buying expensive custom insoles is more beneficial to your feet.
+Off-the-shelf insoles should suffice as there is little evidence that buying expensive custom insoles is more beneficial to your feet.
 Some research has actually suggested that custom insoles are worse for your feet as they support your feet in the position that caused your plantar fasciitis.

 1. Footreviver Plantar fasciitis insoles

 These insoles have been purposefully built for helping to prevent you from getting plantar fasciitis or easing and boosting recovery if you already have this foot injury.
 One of the best features of these insoles is the rigid arch support that these insoles give your feet.
 This arch support holds your foot in the correct position easing tension off the plantar fascia when you walk.
 If that wasn’t enough these insoles have great orthotic motion control technology added to them.
 This orthotic technology helps to correct foot function by correcting a number of biomechanical imbalances that can damage your feet.

 These insoles are incredibly lightweight to wear making them perfect for wearing sport and running shoes when playing sports.
 The breathable holes added to these insoles and breathable designs mean your feet stay feeling fresher for longer.
 These insoles are available to buy from a site called Shoewawa and what is really great is that Shoewawa offers a full 30-day money back guarantee so if they fail to help you can just send them back for a full refund.